devops-rob/target-cli/README.md

 - `test` has resource names prefixed with `test-`
 - `prod` has resource names prefixed with `prod-`

-To configure a set of variables for each environment, we can set up a dev context profile where the variable values are set accordingly, and do the same for test and prod context profiles.
-This means to deploy to a specific environment, an operator can switch context before applying their terraform code.
+To configure a set of variables for each environment, we can set up a `dev` context profile where the variable values are set accordingly, and do the same for `test` and `prod` context profiles.
+This means to deploy to a specific environment, an operator can switch context before applying their Terraform code.

 **Create Example**